+Football coach Doug Pederson did just that throughout his career.
+Pederson was the head coach of the Philadelphia Eagles of the National Football League (NFL) from 2016-2020.
+In 2017, his second year as an NFL head coach, Pederson guided the Eagles to the championship in Super Bowl LII.
+Prior to winning the Super Bowl as a head coach, Pederson had a long career as a player on eight different teams.
 After 14 years of playing football Pederson retired but was unsure if he wanted to coach.
-He thought he’d try it, to see if he liked it, and so and his family moved to Shreveport, Louisiana.
+He asked himself if there was something more and he believed so.
+He thought he would try coaching and see if he liked it.
+To help explore his answer Pederson and his family moved to Shreveport, Louisiana.
 He applied for the football coaching job at Calvary Baptist Academy, an 800-student K-through-12 school, where he took his sons to school every day.

 How often do you ask yourself if there is something more?